-- 6. CalOMS is a statewide Client-based data collection and outcomes measurement system as required by the State to effectively manage and improve the provision of alcohol and drug treatment services at the State, COUNTY, and provider levels. - 7.
-Case Management means services that assist a Client to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services. - 8.
-CESI/CEST are self-administered survey instruments designed to assess Clients' motivation for change, engagement in treatment, social and peer support, and other psychosocial indicators of progress in recovery. - 9.
-Client means a person who has a substance use disorder, for whom a COUNTY-approved intake and admission for Residential Treatment Services as appropriate have been completed pursuant to this Agreement. - 10.
-Clinical Component means services designed to improve a Client's ability to structure and organize tasks of daily living and recovery. - 11.
-Completion means the completion of the Residential Treatment Services program whereby the Client has successfully completed all goals and objectives documented in the Client's treatment plan within the maximum authorized length of stay authorized by ADMINISTRATOR. - 12.
-Co-Occurring is when a person has at least one substance use disorder and one mental health disorder that can be diagnosed independently of each other. - 13.
-DATAR is the DHCS system used to collect data on SUD treatment capacity and waiting lists. - 14.
-EPSDT means the federally mandated Medicaid benefit that entitles full-scope Medi-Calcovered beneficiaries less than twenty-one (21) years of age to receive any Medicaid service necessary to correct or help to improve a defect, mental illness, or other condition, such as a substance-related disorder, that is discovered during a health screening. - 15.
-Incidental Medical Services means optional services, approved by DHCS to be provided at a licensed adult alcoholism or drug use residential treatment facility by or under the supervision of a LPHA that addresses medical issues associated with either detoxification or substance use. - 16.
-Intake means the initial face-to-face meeting between a Client and CONTRACTOR staff in which specific information about the Client is gathered including the ability to pay and standard admission forms pursuant to this Agreement. - 17.
-IRIS is a collection of applications and databases that serve the needs of programs within HCA and includes functionality such as registration and scheduling, laboratory information system, invoices and reporting capabilities, compliance with regulatory requirements, electronic medical records and other relevant applications. - 18.
-Linkage means connecting a Client to ancillary services such as outpatient and/or residential treatment and supportive services which may include self-help groups, social services, rehabilitation services, vocational services, job training services, or other appropriate services.
+1 6.
+CalOMS is a statewide Client-based data collection and outcomes measurement system as 2 required by the State to effectively manage and improve the provision of alcohol and drug treatment 3 services at the State, COUNTY, and provider levels.
+4 7.
+Case Management means services that assist a Client to access needed medical, educational, 5 social, prevocational, vocational, rehabilitative, or other community services.
+6 8.
+CESI/CEST are self-administered survey instruments designed to assess Clients' motivation 7 for change, engagement in treatment, social and peer support, and other psychosocial indicators of 8 progress in recovery.
+9 9.
+Client means a person who has a substance use disorder, for whom a COUNTY-approved 10 intake and admission for Residential Treatment Services as appropriate have been completed pursuant to 11 this Agreement.
+12 10.
+Clinical Component means services designed to improve a Client's ability to structure and 13 organize tasks of daily living and recovery.
+14 11.
+Completion means the completion of the Residential Treatment Services program whereby 15 the Client has successfully completed all goals and objectives documented in the Client's treatment plan 16 within the maximum authorized length of stay authorized by ADMINISTRATOR.
+17 12.
+Co-Occurring is when a person has at least one substance use disorder and one mental health 18 disorder that can be diagnosed independently of each other.
+19 13.
+DATAR is the DHCS system used to collect data on SUD treatment capacity and waiting 20 lists.
+21 14.
+EPSDT means the federally mandated Medicaid benefit that entitles full-scope Medi-Cal- 22 covered beneficiaries less than twenty-one (21) years of age to receive any Medicaid service necessary to 23 correct or help to improve a defect, mental illness, or other condition, such as a substance-related disorder, 24 that is discovered during a health screening.
+25 15.
+Incidental Medical Services means optional services, approved by DHCS to be provided at a 26 licensed adult alcoholism or drug use residential treatment facility by or under the supervision of a LPHA 27 that addresses medical issues associated with either detoxification or substance use.
+28 16.
+Intake means the initial face-to-face meeting between a Client and CONTRACTOR staff in 29 which specific information about the Client is gathered including the ability to pay and standard admission 30 forms pursuant to this Agreement.
+31 -------------------------------------- 32 HCA and includes functionality such as registration and scheduling, laboratory information system, 33 invoices and reporting capabilities, compliance with regulatory requirements, electronic medical records 34 and other relevant applications.
+35 36 treatment and supportive services which may include self-help groups, social services, rehabilitation 37 services, vocational services, job training services, or other appropriate services.